FranciscoJustoDev/Flappy-Bird-Clone/Notes.md

 > ### ***ADDED:***
 >
+> - add jump animation when player dies and wait
+> for it to finish before reset.
 > - game now resets when player collides with
 > obstacle or goes out of bounds.
 > - add collision detection between player and